kvanee/unifi-opnsense/README.md

-unifi-pfsense
+unifi-opnsense
 =============

-A script that installs the UniFi Controller software on pfSense and other FreeBSD systems
+A script that installs the UniFi Controller software on OPNSense and other FreeBSD systems

 Purpose
 -------

-The objective of this project is to develop and maintain a script that installs [Ubiquiti's](http://www.ubnt.com/) UniFi Controller software on FreeBSD-based systems, particularly the [pfSense](http://www.pfsense.org/) firewall.
+The objective of this project is to develop and maintain a script that installs [Ubiquiti's](http://www.ubnt.com/) UniFi Controller software on FreeBSD-based systems, particularly the [OPNSense](https://opnsense.org/) firewall.

 Status